How to Track Package Shipments in Google Sheets (2026 Guide)

 The takeaway

 Tracking packages in Google Sheets used to mean writing a fragile Apps Script against a carrier's private API and praying nothing broke.
 It no longer does.
-Install the add‑on, drop =PKG_STATUS(A2, B2) into a cell, and the problem is solved for 1,700+ carriers at once.
+Install the add‑on, drop =PKG_STATUS_LIVE(A2, B2, TODAY()) into a cell, drag it down, and the problem is solved for 3,000+ carriers at once — with values that update on their own.

 Ready to try it?
 Install Your Package Tracker from the Google Workspace Marketplace — the first three lookups are on us.